 - Copyright: If you want to make your disclaimer a catch-all, be sure to include a statement on your copyright policy, setting the guidelines for how and when your content may be used by others.

-- International and Cultural Laws: If your blog is read by someone from another country, a country which has laws which restricts or censors content, and your blog’s content crosses their line, who is responsible for “crossing the border”?
+- International and Cultural Laws: If your blog is read by someone from another country, a country which has laws which restrict or censors content, and your blog’s content crosses their line, who is responsible for “crossing the border”?
 Is it you or the reader?
 Either way, consider a statement that says you are not responsible for defamatory statements bound to government, religious, or other laws from the reader’s country of origin.

 - Limits on Damages: Consider adding a statement that restricts the financial claim that could be taken against you and your blog.
 If legal action is brought against your blog, it could be brought against you personally, your home, properties, and more.
-By setting a cap limit on the financial responsibility, it could help the courts set a lower rate if you lose, since you publicly stated the limits.
+By setting a cap limit on financial responsibility, it could help the courts set a lower rate if you lose since you publicly stated the limits.

 - Have Fun But Make It Legal: Have what fun you will with your blog disclaimer, making it match your blogging and writing style, but make sure the words are still “legal” and will protect as much as amuse your readers.

-My Favorite Blog Disclaimer
+Our Favorite Blog Disclaimer

 Heretofore and unto now, this blogger hosted weblog has had to rely exclusively on the blanket disclaimer provided for the corporate body of blog*spot addresses.
 While this kind of disclaimer is usually sufficient to protect a blogger from liability, it falls short when dealing with inherently offensive content, websites with a mind of their own and authors who are excessively paranoid about being dragged into court.
 With the above firmly borne in mind, we propose the following weblog disclaimer: